Ella Hooper: 2011–present: Solo career

 In 2018, Hooper joined with Kate Miller-Heidke, Wendy Matthews, Kristin Barardi and Rachel Gaudry for a series of concerts entitled "Both Sides Now: Celebrating the Songs of Joni Mitchell'.

 In July 2018, Hooper released the single, "To the Bone".
 She later announced in an interview that she is planning to release a mini-album in 2019.

 On 18 January 2019, Hooper was named as an entry in Eurovision – Australia Decides, a competition to represent Australia at the Eurovision Song Contest 2019.
 Her song "Data Dust" finished 10th out of 10.
 In February 2019 Hooper confirmed the upcoming release of an EP saying "I've been working on a new EP or mini album over the last few months and playing the new tracks live before they're released is a great way to see what's really connecting with my audience before I put the final touches on the songs."

 In 2019, Hooper joined seven celebrities including Lisa Curry, Georgie Parker, Casey Donovan and Lynne McGranger for All new monty|The All New Monty: Ladies Night – a one night only special event choreographed by Todd McKenney, where they bared all for women's health awareness, in particular breast cancer.
 Hooper shared publicly for the first time that her mum was diagnosed with stage 3 breast cancer.

 In 2021, Hooper was revealed to be Baby during Season 3 of The Masked Singer Australia.

 In October 2022, Hooper released "Words Like These" and announced her second studio album, Small Town Temple, which was released on 20 January 2023.

+In August 2026, Hooper announced the release of her third studio album Overnight Success.